Aging changes in the bones - muscles - joints

 The spine is made up of bones called vertebrae.
 Between each bone is a gel-like cushion (called a disk).
 The middle of the body (trunk) becomes shorter as the disks gradually lose fluid and become thinner.

-In addition, vertebrae lose some of their mineral content, making each bone thinner.
+Vertebrae also lose some of their mineral content, making each bone thinner.
 The spinal column becomes curved and compressed (packed together).
-Bone spurs, caused by aging and overall use of the spine, may also form on the vertebrae.
+Bone spurs caused by aging and overall use of the spine may also form on the vertebrae.

 The foot arches become less pronounced, contributing to a slight loss of height.

-The long bones of the arms and legs, although more brittle because of mineral loss, do not change length.
+The long bones of the arms and legs are more brittle because of mineral loss, but they do not change length.
 This makes the arms and legs look longer when compared with the shortened trunk.

 Some joints, such as the ankle, typically change very little with aging.

-Lean body mass decreases, caused in part by loss of muscle tissue (atrophy).
-The rate and extent of muscle changes seem to be genetically determined.
-Muscle changes often begin in the 20s in men and the 40s in women.
+Lean body mass decreases.
+This decrease is partly caused by a loss of muscle tissue (atrophy).
+The speed and amount of muscle changes seem to be caused by genes.
+Muscle changes often begin in the 20s in men and in the 40s in women.

 Lipofuscin (an age-related pigment) and fat are deposited in muscle tissue.
 The muscle fibers shrink.
-Muscle tissue is replaced more slowly, and lost muscle tissue may be replaced with a tough fibrous tissue.
-This is most noticeable in the hands, which may appear thin and bony.
+Muscle tissue is replaced more slowly.
+Lost muscle tissue may be replaced with a tough fibrous tissue.
+This is most noticeable in the hands, which may look thin and bony.

-Changes in the muscle tissue, combined with normal aging changes in the nervous system, cause muscles to have less tone and ability to contract.
+Muscles are less toned and less able to contract because of changes in the muscle tissue and normal aging changes in the nervous system.
 Muscles may become rigid with age and may lose tone, even with regular exercise.

 EFFECT OF CHANGES

 Bones become more brittle and may break more easily.
-Overall height decreases, mainly because of shortening of the trunk and spine.
+Overall height decreases, mainly because the trunk and spine shorten.

-The posture may become more stooped (bent) and the knees and hips more flexed.
-The neck may become tilted, and the shoulders may narrow while the pelvis becomes wider.
+The posture may become more stooped (bent).
+The knees and hips may become more flexed.
+The neck may tilt, and the shoulders may narrow while the pelvis becomes wider.

 Movement slows and may become limited.
 The walking pattern (gait) becomes slower and shorter.
 Walking may become unsteady, and there is less arm swinging.
-Older people become tired more easily, and have less energy.
+Older people get tired more easily and have less energy.

 Strength and endurance change.
 Loss of muscle mass reduces strength.
-However, endurance may be enhanced somewhat by changes in the muscle fibers.
-Aging athletes with healthy hearts and lungs may find that performance improves in events that require endurance, and decreases in events that require short bursts of high-speed performance.
+But changes in muscle fibers may improve endurance.
+Aging athletes with healthy hearts and lungs may find that their performance improves in events that require endurance, but decreases in events that require short bursts of high-speed performance.

 Muscle weakness contributes to fatigue, weakness, and reduced activity tolerance.
-Joint problems are extremely common.
-This may be anything from mild stiffness to debilitating arthritis (see osteoarthritis).
+Joint problems ranging from mild stiffness to debilitating arthritis (see osteoarthritis) are very common.

 Some elderly people have reduced reflexes.
 This is most often caused by changes in the muscles and tendons, rather than changes in the nerves.
 Decreased knee jerk or ankle jerk can occur.
 Some changes, such as a positive Babinski's reflex, are not a normal part of aging.

 Involuntary movements (muscle tremors and fine movements called fasciculations) are more common in the elderly.
-Inactive or immobile elderly people may experience weakness or abnormal sensations (paresthesias).
+Elderly people who are not active may have weakness or abnormal sensations (paresthesias).

 Exercise is one of the best ways to slow or prevent problems with the muscles, joints, and bones.
 A moderate exercise program can help you maintain strength, balance, and flexibility.
 Exercise helps the bones stay strong.

-Consult with your health care provider before beginning a new exercise program.
+Talk to your health care provider before starting a new exercise program.

-A well-balanced diet with adequate amounts of calcium is important.
+It is important to eat a well-balanced diet with plenty of calcium.
 Women need to be especially careful to get enough calcium and vitamin D as they age.
-Postmenopausal women and men over age 65 should take 1,200mg of calcium and 400 - 800 international units of vitamin D per day.
+Postmenopausal women and men over age 65 should take 1,200 mg of calcium and 400 to 800 international units (IU) of vitamin D per day.
 If you have osteoporosis, talk to your doctor about prescription treatments.